Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 Our final season

 Many people avoid thinking about the end of life because it scares them.
 I get it.
 There are so many unknowns involved.
+It can be an especially difficult season if we have not prepared and built a strong relationship with Jesus.

 Fortunately, we can learn from many of those who have gone on before us.
 Some have left a legacy in the stories of their last days.